Flow-IPC/ipc/README.md

     [Cap'n Proto](https://capnproto.org/language.html), hugely help in representing *structured data* within binary blobs.

-Conceptually, IPC is not so different from triggering a function call with argument X in a different thread -- but across process boundaries.
-Unfortunately, in comparison to triggering `F(X)` in another thread:
+Conceptually, the IPC op above is not so different from triggering a function call with argument X in a different thread -- but across process boundaries.
+Unfortunately, in comparison to triggering `F(X)` in another thread
+in-process:
-  - The resulting machine code is *much slower*.
+  - The resulting machine code is *much slower*, using more processor cycles and memory.
   - The source code to achieve it is *much more difficult to develop and reuse*, even with the help of powerful APIs including Boost.interprocess and Boost.asio.
     - If one avoids copying X -- the basic cause of the slowness -- the difficulty/lack of reusability spikes